shenyaojin/shenyaojin.github.io/about.md

 ## My CV

 You can find my CV [here](https://github.com/shenyaojin/CV/blob/main/resume.pdf).
+It will be updated automatically whenever I push a new commit to my CV repository.

 <iframe src="{{ '/public/files/resume.pdf' | relative_url }}" width="100%" height="600px">
   This browser does not support PDFs.
 Please download the file instead.